NYULibraries/vagrant-loris/README.md

 #### Pre-Installation Setup

-To run the vagrant installer you will need Virtualbox, vagrant, and the vagrant plugins vagrant-r10k, and vagrant-vbguest.
+To run the vagrant installer you will need Virtualbox  and vagrant v2.0.1 or later.
+The Vagrant file also requires several vagrant plugins that will be installed for you if you don't already have them.
 If you're on a Mac the easiest way to install everything you'll need is with homebrew.
 The following steps will install homebrew and everything you need to get vagrant running

     $ /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
     $ brew cask install virtualbox
     $ brew cask install vagrant
-    $ brew cask install vagrant-manager
-    $ vagrant plugin install vagrant-r10k
-    $ vagrant plugin install vagrant-vbguest

-Note:  This vagrant environment requires vagrant version 1.9.1 or higher.
-I'm not sure whan it started but somewhere around vagrant 1.8.3 or 1.8.4 it started having problems running the vagrant-r10k plugin.
-I've had positive results form vagrant 1.8.0 and 1.9.1, so it's best to stick with the most current version.

 #### Usage